• Skip to primary navigation

 Dustin and I are HUGE fans (yes, huge enough fans to put “huge” in all-capitals, in case you were wondering) of fresh fish and look forward each week to what deals I can find at the market.
 This week, I bought halibut fillets and I knew exactly what I wanted to do with them.

 For weeks, I’m not ashamed to admit that I have been stalking monitoring the fish section, waiting to find fresh halibut.
 I love me some halibut.
 Fortunately, this week I was able to find what I was looking for.
 And asparagus was also on sale.
 Exciting, I know.
-I love to pair asparagus with halibut and salmon.
+I love to pair asparagus with halibut or pan fried salmon.

 This pan seared halibut recipe requires so few ingredients and preparation that it’s almost unfair… almost.
 When using such bold flavors as fresh lemons and capers, I find it better to leave things simple.
 Plus, the delicate, mild flavor of the halibut pairs so nicely with the lemon, capers, and Llano Estacado white wine, making this halibut with lemon caper sauce so darn delicious.